-Born and raised in Hawaii, Sara studied journalism and later earned graduate degrees in psychology and Chinese medicine.
+Born and raised in Hawaii, she studied journalism and later earned graduate degrees in psychology and Chinese medicine (read more).
 Prior to practicing acupuncture, she worked as a high school counselor and teacher on the famed north shore of Oahu.
 She is the author of Island of Sweet Pies and Soldiers and forthcoming novel The Lieutenant's Nurse, with several more in the works.
 She blames Hawaii for her addiction to writing, and sees no end to its untapped stories.

 HOW DID YOU GET INTO WRITING?

 I have always written poetry, but one Wednesday in 2012, I sat down on my porch to write a novel.
 I had no idea how to write a book and no idea where it was going, but six months later I somehow managed to finish it.
 I told everyone, this may be the worst book ever written, but at least I wrote it!
 Fortunately, with a bit of constructive feedback from friends, a few key books on writing, and a couple of writers conferences (Santa Barbara Writers Conference, Mokule'ia Writers Retreat), I learned a few things.
 Not only that, but I kept at it (a post-it on my doorframe says Patience & Perseverance) and here I am today, many books later, loving what I do and enthralled by the magic of writing.
 I am a firm believer that stories write themselves, we just help them along – and of course revise and edit.
 Again and again and again.